yashpy/yashpy/README.md

 I am a final year undergrad from shivaji university, studying in WCE'22, Sangli.

-Do checkout my social profiles: My linkedin: https://www.linkedin.com/in/yadneshsdeshpande/

-I will be happy to make a pull request with you. cheers.
 <!--
 **yashpy/yashpy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:
+-->

 - 🔭 I’m currently working on ...
+Final year Machine learning sentiment analysis project using lstm.
 - 🌱 I’m currently learning ...
+Data mining, HPC, Cryptography and security networks.
 - 👯 I’m looking to collaborate on ...
+Web Development Issues, repos. etc.
+/*
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
+*/
 - 📫 How to reach me: ...
+Connect me on linkedin: https://www.linkedin.com/in/yadneshsdeshpande/
-- 😄 Pronouns: ...
+//- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: ... fixing issues in repos is more easy than doing git pull, clone &push 😁.
--->